 Oak Ridge church of Christ in Oak Ridge, Tennessee

-In the morning, O LORD, You will hear my voice; In the morning I will order my prayer to You and eagerly watch.
-Psalm 5:3
+“In the morning, O LORD, You will hear my voice; In the morning I will order my prayer to You and eagerly watch” (Psalm 5:3).

 Murray invited Mark to preach for the church in Oak Ridge some years ago, and since then he and Beth have come back to Oregon to spend time with us at our beach house.
-We had planned on staying with them just a handful of days, but when they invited us to stay for Thanksgiving, we ended up enjoying each other’s company for a relaxing, productive couple weeks instead.
+We had planned on staying with them for just a handful of days, but when they invited us to stay for Thanksgiving, we ended up enjoying each other’s company for a relaxing, productive couple of weeks instead.

-In Acts 2:42, the early church was said to be, among other things, continually devoting themselves to prayer.
-Almost 2000 years later, the church of Christ in Oak Ridge, Tennessee continues to build their congregation up in this same beautiful way.
-In fact, each morning at 9:00am for about 10 or 15 minutes they gather online face to face to approach the throne of grace together and there a volunteer brother in Christ leads them in expressing their praise, thanking the Lord, and making intercession for whatever needs have been communicated by the flock.
+Murray and Beth labor earnestly with the good congregation here, but there is one unique way this congregation sets a special example.
+Like the early church in Acts 2:42 that was said to be, among other things, continually devoting themselves to prayer the church of Christ in Oak Ridge, Tennessee continues to build their congregation up in this same beautiful way, almost 2,000 years later.
+Each morning at 9:00 a.m. for about 10 or 15 minutes they gather online “face-to-face” to approach the throne of grace together.
+A volunteer brother in Christ leads them in expressing their praise, thanking the Lord, and making intercession for whatever needs have been communicated by this tight-knit flock.

-Prayer is an opportunity to witness first hand that with God all things are possible, "And all things you ask in prayer, believing, you will receive."
-(Matthew 21:22).
-I think you’d agree, when we see how effective the prayer of a righteous man is, clearly, none of us can afford to be undisciplined or haphazard in one of the single most important aspects of life --- our prayer life.
+Prayer is an opportunity to witness firsthand that with God all things are possible, "And all things you ask in prayer, believing, you will receive" (Matthew 21:22).
+I think you’d agree, when we see how effective the prayer of a righteous man is, clearly, none of us can afford to be undisciplined or haphazard in one of the single most important aspects of life — our prayer life.

 Let’s each ask ourselves, “How’s my consistency?”
 Does it take a crisis to hit before we are consistently on our knees behind closed doors?
 Can we honestly say we are truly devoted to prayer?
 (Romans 12:12).
 And if we are not, what have been the unseen ripple effects of that loss of focus?
 It’s hard to think about what our “hit and miss” approach to prayer may have prevented the church from accomplishing.
 Instead, let's visualize what the church would look like if we all recommitted ourselves to being entirely devoted to prayer.
-Prayer so changes things.
+Prayer changes things.
 It has in Oak Ridge, Tennessee, and it will in your congregation as well.

 Oak Ridge, TN 37830